Stone Professor of Natural HistoryAway Spring 2018: New York City Program

 A National Science Foundation grantee, Pat Reynolds is an expert on marine invertebrate biology, particularly the evolution of Mollusca.
 He has worked with student research assistants on cruises and at field stations along both coasts of North America and in Antarctica.
-His recent publications have appeared in Advances in Marine Biology, Zoological Journal of the Linnean Society, and in Molecular systematics and phylogeography of mollusks (Smithsonian Institution Press).
-He is the editor of Invertebrate Biology, an international journal of the American Microscopical Society.
+He has published in Advances in Marine Biology, Zoological Journal of the Linnean Society, and in Molecular systematics and phylogeography of mollusks (Smithsonian Institution Press).
+Reynolds served as editor of the journal Invertebrate Biology, an international journal of the American Microscopical Society (1997–2009), and as president of the American Microscopical Society (2013–2014).
 He received his doctorate from the University of Victoria, Canada.

 Recent Courses Taught

 Cultural and Natural Histories of the Adirondack Park